 I hope this is enough to at least spark some interest and get you interested in creating and promoting your Google Group Forum!

-PART 2: How to Embed Your Google Group Forum on Your WordPress Blog
+Can You Embed Your Google Group Forum on Your WordPress Blog?

 When you post that page, it should look like this -> SEO-Alien Group Forum (this link opens in a new window)